taskmates/taskmates-directory/taskmates.md

    Build custom tools to interact with your agents and share them with others.

 9. 📜 Version Controlled
-   Since chats and Textmates are just text files (Markdown), you can easily track changes using your favorite version control system.
+   Since chats and Taskmates are just text files (Markdown), you can easily track changes using your favorite version control system.

 10. 📓 Jupyter Notebook Ready
     Leverage the power of Jupyter Notebooks for security, interactivity, rich ecosystem, and great visualizations.

+11. 💻 CLI Integration
+    Pipe text or code to Taskmates from the command line to extract structured data, convert code to a different language, run and fix code, and more.

+12. 🐙 GitHub Workflows
+    Let Taskmates process issues, comments, or PRs in your GitHub workflows.
+Have them respond with requested information, create PRs, and take other actions.

-## Here's how Taskmates for IntelliJ works:
+## Here's how Taskmates works:

-1. 📝 Taskmates transforms plain Markdown files into an interactive experience where users can engage with AI agents (their taskmates) that embody their everyday tools.
+1. 📝 Taskmates transforms plain text (Markdown) into an interactive experience where you can engage with AI agents (your taskmates) that embody your everyday tools.

-2. 💬 By simply @mentioning a taskmate, like "@jira please list my open issues", users can communicate with their tools using natural language.
+2. 💬 By simply @mentioning a taskmate, like "@jira please list my open issues", you can communicate with your tools using natural language.
 If no specific taskmate is mentioned, the base AI model will provide assistance.

-3. 📄 Since everything is stored as text files, it's a breeze for users to understand, version, share, and collaborate with others on their projects.
+3. 📄 Since everything is stored as text files, it's a breeze to understand, version, share, and collaborate with others on your projects.

-4. 🤝 This approach ensures that working with Taskmates is straightforward, transparent, and easy to integrate into users' existing workflows.
+4. 🤝 This approach ensures that working with Taskmates is straightforward, transparent, and easy to integrate into your existing workflows, whether in your IDE, CLI, or GitHub.

-5. 🚀 To start the AI completion process, press `control + meta + T`.
-If needed, press `Esc` at any time to interrupt the taskmate's response.
+5. 🚀 To start the AI completion process:
+   - In IntelliJ: press `control + meta + T`.
+Press `Esc` at any time to interrupt the taskmate's response.
+   - In CLI: pipe your request to the `taskmates` command or pass it as an argument.
+   - In GitHub: configure a workflow to trigger Taskmates on events like issues, comments, or PRs.

-So in a nutshell, Taskmates brings users' tools to life through AI agents, making it effortless for them to interact with these tools using plain language right within their Markdown documents! 🚀
+So in a nutshell, Taskmates brings your tools to life through AI agents, making it effortless to interact with them using plain language in your IDE, CLI, GitHub, or Jupyter Notebooks! 🚀

 ## Here are some registered Taskmates: